 If you needed yet another excuse to light up the grill, you’re in luck.
 We partnered with our friends at Omsom and used their Korean Spicy Bulgogi starter to create tender, spicy chicken skewers and a sweet-meets-tangy scallion salad.
 Omsom was founded by two first-generation sisters and daughters of Vietnamese refugees who are on a mission to celebrate the multitudes of Asian flavors and stories.
-Plus, they do all the work for you with their chef-crafted rip-and-pour starter sauces that are filled with flavorful aromatics and seasonings that make cooking up delicious, authentic dishes easier than ever.
-(Pro tip: They’re all so tasty you might just want to stock up on their variety bundle).Print
+Plus, they do all the work for you with their chef-crafted rip-and-pour starters that are filled with flavorful aromatics and seasonings that make cooking up delicious, authentic dishes easier than ever.
+(Pro tip: They’re all so tasty you might just want to stock up on their variety bundle.)Print

 For the chicken:

 - 8 ounces full fat coconut milk (half of 1 can)

 - Juice of 1/2 lime (save remaining half for serving)